 When you purchase a house, you will have to pay the Buyers Stamp Duty (BSD).
 If you are buying your second or subsequent property, you will also be subject to the Additional Buyers Stamp Duty (ABSD).

 You can pay these stamp duties with your CPF, subject to some restrictions.
-First, you can only use the money in your CPF Ordinary Account (CPF OA).
+First, you can only use the money in your OA.
 Next, if you’re buying an already completed house (the house is not under construction), you must pay the stamp duties in cash first.
-You can then reclaim the amount from your CPF later (contact the CPF Board for more details).
+You can then claim the amount from your CPF later (contact the CPF Board for more details).
 Stamp duties are due within 14 days of completing your property purchase.

 Besides paying for the stamp duties, your CPF can cover legal costs such as conveyancing fees.
 And if you are buying your second home or any subsequent property, you must first set aside your Basic Retirement Sum before you can use any more CPF money (check the CPF website for details on your Basic Retirement Sum amount, based on your age).

-You don’t have to use your CPF OA to pay for your home loan, if you choose not to.
-You can pay for your home loan in cash, while transferring your OA monies into your CPF Special Account (CPF SA).
+You don’t have to use your OA to pay for your home loan if you choose not to.
+You can pay for your home loan in cash, while transferring your OA monies into your CPF Special Account (SA).

-This will increase your retirement pay-outs, as your SA grows at four per cent per annum, whereas your OA only grows at 2.5 per cent.
+This will increase your retirement pay-outs as your SA grows at 4 per cent per annum, whereas your OA only grows at 2.5 per cent.
 Consult a qualified financial planner before deciding to take this step.

 If you want to keep the sales proceeds in cash, one way is to pay the home loan in cash instead of using your CPF.

 The interest rate on an HDB loan is always 0.1 per cent above the prevailing CPF interest rate.
 As the current rate is 2.5 per cent, HDB loans have an interest rate of 2.6 per cent.
-This does mean that if you get a higher interest rate from CPF, your HDB loan might become more expensive too.
+This means that if you get a higher interest rate from CPF, your HDB loan might become more expensive, too.
 That said, the rates have remain unchanged for a long time.

-The Home Protection Scheme (HPS) pays off your remaining mortgage, in the event of death, terminal illness, or permanent disability.
-If you pay for your HDB flat with CPF, you must be insured this scheme.
+The Home Protection Scheme (HPS) pays off your remaining mortgage in the event of death, terminal illness, or permanent disability.
+If you pay for your HDB flat with CPF, you must be insured by this scheme.

 But you’re not covered by HPS if you own an Executive Condominium (EC) or private property.
 Private property owners can purchase a similar insurance called a Mortgage Reducing Term Assurance.